Mastigamoeba: Description

 The cyst stage is surrounded by a wall of unknown composition.
 The cyst stage is uninucleate, and filled with granules.

 Mastigamoeba lack Golgi dictyosomes, though core Golgi functions are retained by related elements in the endomembrane system.
 The endoplasmic reticulum contains some bundled structures, and various vesicles that fulfil the core functions of a Golgi dictyosome.

 Peroxisomes are not present in all Archamoebae.
 Studies show that some Mastigamoeba contain peroxisomal proteins.

 Archamoebae are all amitochondriate, meaning they lack typical mitochondria.
 Mitochondria in Mastigamoeba have been reduced to or changed to forms that still retain some mitochondrial function or have altered functions.

-Species such as M. balamuthi have mitochondrial related organelles called hydrogenosomes.
+Species such as M. balamuthi have mitochondria-related organelles called hydrogenosomes.
 These function to produce ATP by partial anaerobic oxidation of pyruvate.
 Hydrogenosomes have lost their genome, and the electron-transport chain.
-They produce Hydrogen gas as a by-product.
+They produce hydrogen gas as a by-product.
 Hydrogenosomes have been formed from mitochondria through loss of aerobic life stages.
 The biosynthesis of iron-sulfur clusters has transitioned to be a cytosolic function through a lateral gene transfer event.

 Other species have reduced mitochondrial organelles called mitosomes.
 These have reduced so far that their only function is the biosynthesis of iron-sulfur clusters.
 They have no energy metabolic function, and as a result the organisms must attain energy by other means.
 To make up for the loss of ATP production, amitochondriate organisms have acquired the ability to import ATP.

 The main trophic form of Mastigamoeba is a uninucleate amoeboid flagellate, though some species have multinucleate morphologies.
 M. schizophrenia has up to 10 nuclei in its multinucleate stage.
 In M. balamuthi, the dominant trophic form is as a multinucleate, in which it can have up to 46 nuclei.
 Reproduction occurs by mitosis and subsequent budding.
 When multinucleate, this results in unequal nuclei amongst daughter cells.

-Practical Importance
+Practical importance

 Mastigamoeba balamuthi is the most well-known species of Mastigamoeba, as it has served as a model organism for study and research regarding amitochondriate organisms.
 The method of iron-sulfur cluster biosynthesis and how it has moved from the mitochondria to the cytosol has been extensively studied in M. balamuthi.
 The mitochondrial remnants in M. balamuthi are thought to be an intermediate degenerate stage between a typical mitochondria and more reduced mitosomes found in other pelobionts.